-We have two outdoor PE sessions for the Autumn term and they will take place on Wednesday morning and on a Friday afternoon.
+We have two outdoor PE sessions for the Autumn term and they will take place on Wednesday mornings with a visiting coach, Mr Mawn and Friday afternoon.
 Please ensure that your child has the appropriate kit for both of these sessions.
 This consists of a plain white polo t-shirt and navy shorts for indoor sessions, with the addition of a navy sweatshirt and jogging bottoms for outdoor lessons.
-Trainers are the most appropriate footwear for outdoor PE, as they provide far more cushioning and stability than plimsolls.
+Trainers are the most appropriate for the for outdoor PE, as they provide far more cushioning and stability than plimsolls.

-Finally please remember to visit our blog at: https://classroom.google.com or via the app.
+Finally, please remember to visit our blog regularly at: https://classroom.google.com or via the app.
 This is a great way to find out what we have been up to in our class.